Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 |Ribbon|5|10|
 |Chaff|1|24|
 The total point value of the entire deck is 264.
 Since there are three players, and each player could conceivably earn exactly 88 points (one third of 264), the players are only awarded for card points earned *in excess* of the par value of 88.

+Before scoring is calculated, however, there are three special circumstances that need to be checked for.

 # Card Values